Angels manager Ron Washington recovering from quadruple bypass heart surgery

 ARLINGTON, Texas (AP) — Los Angeles Angels manager Ron Washington said Monday he is recovering from quadruple bypass heart surgery.
 It’s the first time he has publicly addressed the health issues that have sidelined him since late June.

-He made the announcement while visiting the Angels for the first time since the operation eight weeks ago in California, calling it a day he had been looking forward to while recovering at his home in New Orleans.
+He made the announcement while visiting the Angels eight weeks after his operation in California, calling it a day he had been looking forward to while recovering at his home in New Orleans.
 He is not returning to manage this season, but hopes to have that opportunity next year.
 He said he should be fully recovered by December.

 “(Doctors) told me by the time I reach eight weeks I could start doing some light work, but my light work was to come up to Texas and be with the team,” said Washington, at 73 the oldest manager in the majors.
 “I feel great, I really do. ...
 I didn’t come here to work, I came here to be around my guys and have fun with them.”